AlmasM/face_rekognition_AWS/README.md

 ### Upload Faces to Collection

+**Note** I found concept of `collection` a bit confusing at first.
+Essentially, every `bucket` can contain a `collection`.
+Moving forward, you will create bucket in S3 and upload your files into it.
+Bucket will contain physical copies of your files.
+Then, using those files in S3 bucket, you will create `collection` items, which can be characterized as virtually grouped items in S3

 Open file `collection_faces.py` and do the following:

  - Replace variable value `rootdir` to a *directory* where all the faces are located.
 In this case, all the people you want to have in your